 Fully rev’d with no signs of stopping

-Grant’s dad Thomas even admitted that he thought Grant was just going through a phase with skateboarding, but somewhere in his teens he felt his “talent needed to be addressed.”
-Other than Volcom he found a spot on the convented Alien Workshop board company.
-It was then that Grant had the opportunity to start traveling and skating the rest of the world outside of Atlanta.
-As Volcom teammate Colin Provost explains “it was during the first filming trips of (Volcom’s) Chichagof where we started going on our first trips together.”
-Since then Grant has been all over, skating some of the best spots and skateparks in the world.
+Grant’s dad Thomas even admitted that he thought Grant was just going through a childhood phase with skateboarding, but somewhere in his pre-teens he felt his “talent needed to be addressed.”
+In addition to Volcom he later found a spot on the coveted Alien Workshop board company.
+It was all about this time when Grant started taking the opportunity to start traveling and skating the rest of the world.
+As Volcom teammate Collin Provost explains “it was during the first filming trips of (Volcom’s) Chichagof where we started going on our first real (not just trade shows and contests) trips together.”
+Since then Grant has been all over the world multiple times, skating some of the best spots and skateparks around the globe.

 Grant Taylor and Jason Dill during the Alien Workshop days